preeve9534/pdjr-skplugin-devantech/README.md

 The __channels__ property introduces an array of channel definitions each of which describes a relay channel.

-The __index__ property defines the relay module channel to which the channel definition relates.
+The required __index__ property defines the relay module channel to which the channel definition relates.
 This value is used by the plugin to overwrite the '{c}' token in the __switchpath__ property discussed earlier and is also used in status and error reporting.
-A value must be specified an there is no default.

 Usually, it is sensible  to make the __index__ property value match the address of the corresponding relay channel on the selected device, but if this doesn't suit (maybe a physical relay has failed), then the __address__ property can be used to map a module channel index onto a different relay channel on the associated physical device.